 While today society is worried about the effects of social media and smartphones on children, in the 1950s, they were worried about the television.
 TV ownership exploded over this decade, and soon became central to American life, with presidential debates and beloved shows like “I Love Lucy” broadcast side by side.
 Still, some feared that this passive and possibly addictive product could make viewers, especially children, dumber.

 Meaning: questionable, suspicious, unreliable

 “Hinky” is a word of rather hinky origin itself.
-Some believe it has roots in an African-American slang word from the 1920s, while others claim it comes from gangster slang of the ‘20s and ‘30s.
-Still others believe it may come from an old definition of the verb “hink.”
+Some believe it has roots in an African American slang word from the 1920s, while others claim it comes from gangster slang of the ‘20s and ‘30s.
+Others believe it may come from an old definition of the verb “hink.”
 No matter what is correct, it’s still in use today, and an interesting word to add to your lexicon.

 The blend of two words—in this case, “fantastic” and “fabulous”—is known as a portmanteau.
 This is a common way to create new slang words; think of “ginormous” and or “guesstimate.”
 In the digital age, these have become even more popular, leading many to use them without even realizing it.

 Bemoaning the behavior of “kids these days” is a time-honored tradition that dates back to at least Plato, as every generation seems to forget they had their own ways of causing trouble.
 In the ‘50s, this occurred in drive-in movie theaters.
 Instead of watching the newest flicks under the stars, teens often used these occasions as opportunities to get intimate, away from watchful eyes.

 This slang term was popularized by the Frank Sinatra song (and album), “Ring-A-Ding-Ding,” which describes the feeling of falling in love.
 The association of this term with women isn’t Sinatra’s invention, however.
 Cassell’s Dictionary of Slang notes that this was a term for a beautiful woman used during this time.